starkville-tech-meetup/starkville-tech-meetup.github.io/docs/README.md

 This will take place at [the Hub](https://coworkmsu.com/) ([301 E Main St., Starkville, MS](https://www.google.com/maps/place/The+Hub/@33.4640187,-88.8137437,19.83z/data=!4m6!3m5!1s0x88813510f01510dd:0x454a02eaf7bde9c7!8m2!3d33.4643121!4d-88.8137627!16s%2Fg%2F11y4364z1j?entry=ttu&g_ep=EgoyMDI1MDYzMC4wIKXMDSoASAFQAw%3D%3D)).
 Note that parking is in the back of the building (2nd floor), but the doors are locked after hours.
 We will have a door greeter present at the second floor entrance from ~6:00-6:10pm, but you will need to come around the building to the first floor if you arrive after that point.

+### Presentations

+One presentation will be about digital forensics.

+The other one...
+I haven't decided on a topic for yet.
+If you have a presentation to share, feel free to let me know!

 ### Further Reading